 Poker Woman: How to Win at Love, Life, and Business using the Principles of Poker shows how to apply winning poker strategies to all aspects of life so you get what you want and are worth.. even if you’ve never played a hand of cards.

 Poker isn’t just a card game – it’s a metaphor for life.
+NOW AVAILABLE ON AMAZON!

 - Choosing the right game

-- How to assess risk
+- How to embrace risk

-When Should You Be Aggressive
+When Should You Go All In?

-PokerWoman teaches women to get what they want at work and in their personal lives by piling up the chips, making the most of the cards they are dealt, how to win, and if you lose, how to get back in the game.
+Poker Woman teaches women to get what they want at work and in their personal lives by piling up the chips, making the most of the cards they are dealt, how to win, and if you lose, how to get back in the game.
 Whether the game is cards, romance, or business.